 Mixologist Julie Reiner (of Flatiron Lounge in New York City) created this drink after returning home from a tour of Peruvian pisco distilleries.
 It’s a wonderful way to show off your favorite bottle of pisco, with a well-rounded flavor that even pisco neophytes can appreciate.

-The original Cuzco recipe calls for Aperol as the bitter citrus apéritif.
+The original Cuzco recipe calls for Aperol, the sweetest of the Italian citrus aperitivo.
 We’d stick with that or another not-too-bitter brand; something like Campari would be too strong, and overpower the more delicate flavors of pisco and kirsch.

 Reiner’s recipe calls for the kirsch to be used as a rinse – that is, swirled around the glass and then discarded.
 Since it’s such a small amount, you could substitute maraschino liqueur for the kirsch.
 Maraschino is a little funkier than kirsch, but it works well with the aromatics of the pisco and grapefruit.

 Rinse a tall glass with the kirsch: swirl it around, then discard the liquid.
 Fill the glass with ice.

 Shake all the remaining ingredients with ice, and strain into the ice-filled glass.
 Garnish with a grapefruit twist.

 - Mother Earth gets a taste of a new pisco-based drink by gaz regan at SFGate